NiyoushaRahimi/Data-Guided-Regulator-for-Adaptive-Nonlinear-Control/README.md

 ## Main project

-The main project is carried out in main.py.
+* The main project is carried out in main.py.

-Please update root-directory in